 “We need to acknowledge that membership in a trade union does not provide immunity against infection from the far right.”
 (Page 10)

 Note that any rational hostility by trade unionists to imported (and highly competitive) labour has been redefined as an infection carried by the political far – right.
-The authors cannot accept that many workers are intelligent enough to have made their own assessment of economic immigration, so they conclude they have been infected by an alien virus.
+The authors cannot accept that many workers are intelligent enough to have made their own assessment of economic immigration, so they conclude workers have been infected by an alien virus.
 Amazingly, amid the 21st century ongoing economic and social crisis, the current priority problem for trade unionists has actually been radically redefined by the authors of this document.
 It is NOT how protect jobs or overthrow the system which exploits all labour – indigenous or foreign – but how to immunise workers from an implied intellectual infection.
 The document goes on to explain that it is important to draw a clear line between right-wing political extremists and those moderate politicians who support capitalist forms of democracy.

 “It is especially important for the trade union movement to draw a clear line against right- wing extremist as well as right-wing populist parties and movements, since they call into question and/or actively oppose the foundational values of our democratic, pluralistic, rights-based society.
 (Page 7)